Tyler woman competes on CBS game show 'Superfan'

 Fast forward a few years later, Johnson and her daughter both applied to a new game show on CBS 'Superfan'.

-"My daughter and I saw a casting call and it was right up are alley.
-Then they called my name and I heard Tyler and I jumped up," Johnson said.
+"My daughter and I saw a casting call and it was right up our alley.
+Then I heard Tyler and I jumped up," Johnson said.

 Through various games, Carolyn had to prove she was Little Big Town’s super fan.
 Amidst the trivia round, Carolyn knew she was going to shine!

 "I studied up.
-I was going to let people beat me on the trivia," Johnson said.
+I wasn't going to let people beat me on the trivia," Johnson said.

 She studied the facts of nominations and awards, to the most detailed information of Jimmy Westbrook winning a small time modeling contest.